majguo/liberty-aad-oidc/articles/blog.md

 - [Register an application](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app)
 - [Add a new client secret](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret)

-## Configure OpenID Connect Client
+## Configure OpenID Connect client

 The following sample code shows how a Jakarta EE application running on an Open Liberty server is configured with the OIDC Client (openidConnectClient-1.0) **feature** to authenticate a user from an OpenID Connect Provider, with Azure AD as the designated security provider.